Kisangani: Administration history

 During much of the last half of the 20th century, Kisangani's politics were dominated by a growing Mouvement National Congolais (MNC) organization dominated by the charismatic Patrice Lumumba.
 During 1964 Kisangani was under siege of the Simbas, a group of powerful radical tradition with large and highly organized socialist, anarchist and labor organizations.

 Indeed, a decree of Governor General dated 6 September 1958 and entered into force on 1 January 1959 established the city of Stanleyville.
 The city was divided into communes; each headed by a Mayor, the chief head of all of Stanleyville City was the city's first Mayor.

 The first consultation was held in commune of Stanleyville on Sunday, 14 December 1958.
 By Order No. 12/35 of 6 September 1958, the territory of Stanleyville took the status of a city.
 Stanleyville was divided into 4 municipalities: Belgian I, Belgian II, Brussels and Stanley.

 Stanleyville's City Council assisted each mayor in running the whole city, whilst each of the municipalities was assisted by Municipal Councils.
 The mayors of municipalities and municipal council members were elected.
 The city council included members of law, the mayors of municipalities, members appointed has company representatives, middle class representative and members representing the municipal councils.

 Laws

 Kisangani and its administrative representatives formed a prominent group responsible for drafting of the Congolese Forestry Code.
 The new forestry code according to section 89 requires logging companies, to draw up social responsibility contracts with their concessions, which may include building schools, housing and clinics while they carry out logging operations.
 Essentially the law demands firms to set up company towns.
-Greenpeace has however attacked this corporate-centred model, because it undermines the state's responsibility to create a functioning system of social services.
+Greenpeace has however attacked this corporate-centered model, because it undermines the state's responsibility to create a functioning system of social services.

 The law states that the schooling age is from 5 to 19 years old, which comprises 39% of Kisangani's population.
 The working age begins at 20 years and retirement age is set at 69 years old of which is 41.42% of the city's demography.